PurpleMyst/scylla/README.md

 files you don't want to run non-executable.
 You can use `chmod +x FILE` or `chmod -x FILE` to do this.

+Anything you put in `template/` will be copied to the sd card's root folder after all modules have been ran.

 Then, just run `./scylla.sh`, wait a bit, and magically an `sd-YEAR-MONTH-DAY/` directory will have appeared.